 Study of molecular quantum bits by high-frequency electron paramagnetic resonance

-The use of spin properties for quantum computation has promising applications because the superposition of quantum states enables faster information processing.
-In this case, the classic binary digit (bit) is replaced by a so-called quantum bit (qubit).
-The coherence time of a spin state is an essential property and also a challenge in this research field since it determines the applicability of a given spin system as a qubit.
-Molecular spins are a widely explored for qubits due to the possibility of chemically engineer their properties by changing organic ligands around the central metal atom.
-This work aims at characterization of new molecular magnetic materials such as cobalt and copper complexes using high-frequency electron paramagnetic resonance (HF-EPR) spectroscopy.
-This tool enables direct observation of spin transitions, and the simulation of EPR absorption spectra provides molecular magnetic parameters and relaxation times.
-The search for molecular qubits with long coherence time is the crucial for the future generation of qubits.
+In quantum computation the classic binary digit (bit) is replaced by a so-called quantum bit (qubit).
+Molecular spins are potential candidates for qubits depending on the lifetime (relaxation time) of their spin states.
+This property can be chemically engineered by changing organic ligands around the central metal atom.
+The goal of this work is the characterization of several molecular spin systems based on cobalt with different ligands using high-frequency electron paramagnetic resonance (HF-EPR) spectroscopy.
+This tool enables direct observation of spin transitions, and the simulation of EPR absorption spectra provides the intrinsic molecular magnetic parameters and relaxation times.